 With respect to the SIFs, our general practice is to deduct our management fee from the assets of each fund quarterly in advance, however, specific billing practices differ depending on specific client requirements.
-Organizational and operational expenses of the SIFs are generally the responsibility of the investor, although some of these expenses are, in some instances, included in the management fee.
+Organizational and operational expenses of the SIFs are generally the responsibility of the investor, although some of these expenses are, in some instances, borne by the Firm rather than the investor.
 These expenses are typically paid out of the SIF's assets, although investors can pay these expenses directly.
 The terms of each SIF can be negotiated and are governed by the limited partnership agreement or its equivalent.